top of page

 1. Improve Public Communication Skills

-In court, you are compelled to use jargon and legal language to intimidate the other party but it won’t work too well with the media.
-Our 1-day media training program will teach you how to break down complex legal information into digestible bits for the public without losing the essence of the message.
+In court, you use jargon or legal language to present your case but it won’t work as well with the media.
+Our 1-day media training program will teach you how to break down complex legal information to simplify the messaging to make it easier to understand and more relatable to the public.

 2. Control the Narrative

 High-profile cases get a lot of media attention including social media.
-What you say and how you say will be overanalysed and might influence how the case is handled in court.
-With media training, lawyers can steer conversations to make sure the message is heard.
-It teaches you how to anticipate difficult questions and respond with answers that redirect focus back to your key messages.
+What you say and how you say will be analysed and might influence how the case is handled in court.
+Media training can help refine the message in a way that helps you achieve objectives.
+It teaches you how to organize your points to build a case for your public audience.
+You learn how to anticipate difficult questions and respond with answers that redirect focus back to your key messages.

 3. Build Confidence

 Reporters asking you a thousand questions all at once can be overwhelming, no matter how many years of experience you have as a lawyer.
-Media training goes beyond just controlling the narrative but also teaches you the right body language and tone of voice.
-When the media and public see you as a confident person, it’ll make you look more credible and also help your client and case positively.
+Media training goes beyond just controlling the narrative but also teaches you the right body language, tone of voice and communication techniques necessary to keep on track.
+When the media and public see you as articulate, clear and easy to understand, it’ll make you look more credible and also help your client and case positively.

 A group of people in suits standing next to a lawyer sitting in front of a laptop